The interior design industry is broken

 What do you get for 10 hours?
 How much work can get done?
 Well, they can’t exactly tell you.
-There is a minimum to play with those players.
-And your best interest and bottom line are not their priority.
+You’ll have to take a financial leap of faith.

 That is the current landscape of the interior design industry.
 Back in 2004, I was working at a high-end firm in New York City.
 I saw what was going on.
 I knew the industry needed a redesign.